nummacway/gb300/README.md

 `tsmfk.tax` and the files in the table have the following format:
 * 1 Int32 for the number of items.
 * Now comes an array, consisting of Int32's for the position of the name inside this file.
-* After that comes the strings, encoded in UTF-8 (without BOM of course).
+* After that, you have all the strings, encoded in UTF-8 (without BOM of course).
 Each string is terminated with a NUL (`\0`), including the last string, meaning these files always end with a NUL.

 ### Foldername.ini